kgarrison133/kgarrison133/README.md

 - 👋 Hi, I’m @kgarrison133
 - 👀 I’m interested in softwear development, video games, and seeing new places.
-- 🌱 I’m currently learning Java along with some business management courses.
+- 🌱 I’m currently I know Java, HTML, CSS, SQL, and I'm learning python.
+I also fully understand the SDLC and can readily implement it into projects.
 - 💞️ I’m looking to collaborate on anything.
-I have very little experience with programming, so I would like to do as much as possible.
 - 📫 How to reach me: Kgarrison13@mail.valenciacollege.edu

 <!---